Deploy AIP Chatbots to AIP Assist

 Serving custom content sources with AIP Assist dramatically expands the application assistance available to users.
-This feature also integrates with AIP Agent Studio, allowing users to set up dedicated LLM-powered assistants, which use custom content sources, context from the Ontology or tools such as functions.
+This feature also integrates with AIP Chatbot Studio (formerly AIP Agent Studio), allowing users to set up dedicated LLM-powered assistants, which use custom content sources, context from the Ontology or tools such as functions.
 Developers can now create custom-made assistants, without coding or LLM expertise.

 As a sample use case, imagine developers are building an application that needs to be rolled out to hundreds or thousands of users.
-With the integration of AIP Agent Studio and AIP Assist, developers can now quickly configure and ship custom LLM-powered assistants, or AIP Agents, to provide immediate, interactive support based on custom content sources.
+With the integration of AIP Chatbot Studio and AIP Assist, developers can now quickly configure and ship custom LLM-powered assistants, or AIP Chatbots, to provide immediate, interactive support based on custom content sources.

-To understand this feature, familiarize yourself with the concept of an AIP Agent and the AIP Agent Studio application:
+To understand this feature, familiarize yourself with the concept of an AIP Chatbot and the AIP Chatbot Studio application:

-AIP Agents: Interactive, LLM-powered assistants equipped with enterprise-specific information and tools.
+AIP Chatbots: Interactive, LLM-powered assistants equipped with enterprise-specific information and tools.

-AIP Agent Studio: Allows users to build no-code AIP Agents and deploy them internally in the Palantir platform and soon, externally with our OSDK.
+AIP Chatbot Studio: Allows users to build no-code AIP Chatbots and deploy them internally in the Palantir platform and externally with our OSDK.

 Create content and register custom sources